ABOUT

 Strengthen more.

-Optimise behaviour.
+Optimise everything.

 I don’t accept that framework.

-but systems running on outdated protection.
+but intelligent systems running on outdated protection.

 My role in this